Odin-SMR/hermod/Documentation/odin.hermod.rst

-For the moment hermod is running from the development source i.e. from the directory ``~odinop/hermod_jm`` for Ubuntu 10.04 and  ``~odinop/hermod_glass`` for 9.08 this directory is checked out from svn.
+For the moment hermod is running from the development source i.e. from the directory ``~odinop/hermod_jm`` for Ubuntu 10.04 and  ``~odinop/hermod_glass`` for 9.08.
+This directory is checked out from svn.
 This is not by any means the ideal way to maintain a piece of software.
 This is a temporary solution.

 Best way to continue development is to separate development and production.